Warren betting that getting personal can help her rebound

 PORTSMOUTH, N.H.
 (AP) — Elizabeth Warren still “has a plan” for everything.
 She’s just trying to put a more personal face on them.

 Being a proud policy nerd helped catapult the Massachusetts senator into front-runner status last summer but may have carried her as far as it can.
 She has retooled the speech she gives voters at multiple daily campaign stops and has begun stressing that she’s been counted out of fights all her life — only to find a way to prevail.

-That’s a strategy she’s hoping to emulate enough to recover her footing in the Democratic presidential primary race.
+That’s a strategy Warren is hoping to emulate enough to recover her footing in the Democratic presidential primary race.

 “One of the things that I realize is that voters have a right to know not just the policies but also the heart of the person they’re going to pick as president of the United States,” she said after a packed event at a church in Portsmouth on Monday night.
 “So I put out all the polices.
 But I also put more of my heart out there for people.”